An Introduction to The Book of Revelation

-Christians should be encouraged, excited, and thankful that God has given us this book of Revelation, for it is altogether true, most relevant, life-changing, but also very sobering.
-We must not ignore or be ambivalent or be apathetic about this book.
-Might we read it and re-read it to learn what God wants us to learn, and know then how we are to live in these days.
-Indeed, this is the last great prophetic book that tells us about the future that God has in store for us, and what is absolutely and undoubtedly going to come to pass.
+Christians should be encouraged, excited, and thankful that God has given us this book of Revelation, for it is altogether true, most relevant, very instructive and life-changing.
+We must not be ambivalent or apathetic about this book, thinking that it’s not that important.
+Might we read it and re-read it to learn what God wants us to know and do in these last years of this church age.
+Indeed, this is the greatest book on prophecy, one that goes into great detail about what is absolutely and undoubtedly going to come to take place in the near future.
 1 Peter 1:10-16

 Let me mention a number of points that we need to understand about this book of Revelation:

 1. The book of Revelation reveals to us the character of Jesus Christ, that He is holy and just, loving and merciful, and powerful and sovereign.
 It reveals to us the person of Christ, that He is the Lord, the Lamb, the Judge and the King.
 It also reveals to us the work of Christ – His amazing love for the church and for the Jews, and His holy justice upon a wicked world.
 Revelation 1:12-16

 2. The book of Revelation is for the church.
 This entire book was written to seven churches back in the first century, and it was also written for all churches since that time.
 But now it is specifically relevant for the churches that exist in the end times.
 Why would God give us these seven letters in this great prophetic book if they weren’t vitally important for us to know in these days right before Christ’s second coming?
 Revelation 2-3